Code-Institute-Submissions/sarahjameson-CI-PP4-super_cool_forum_AugResub/README.md

 ## User Experience (UX)

-A visitor to Eat Me! would be someone who is most likely an adult who is looking to either find new recipes or to share their own creations.
+A visitor to the Super Cool Forum site would be someone of any age who wishes to share their thoughts with the world.

 ## User Stories